Toggle: English / Spanish

-The American Academy of Pediatrics (AAP) recommends against using glass thermometers with mercury.
+The American Academy of Pediatrics (AAP) recommends not to use glass thermometers with mercury.
 The glass can break, and mercury is a poison.

-Electronic thermometers are most often recommended.
-The temperature is displayed on an easy-to-read panel.
+Electronic thermometers are most often suggested.
+An easy-to-read panel shows the temperature.
 The probe can be placed in the mouth, rectum, or armpit.

-- Mouth -- place the probe under the tongue and close the mouth.
-Breathe through the nose, and use the lips to hold the thermometer tightly in place.
+- Mouth: Place the probe under the tongue and close the mouth.
+Breathe through the nose.
+Use the lips to hold the thermometer tightly in place.
 Leave the thermometer in the mouth for 3 minutes or until the device beeps.

-- Rectum -- this method is for infants and small children who are not able to hold a thermometer safely in their mouth.
+- Rectum: This method is for infants and small children.
+They cannot hold a thermometer safely in their mouth.
 Place petroleum jelly on the bulb of a rectal thermometer.
-Place the small child face down on a flat surface or lap.
-Spread the buttocks and insert the bulb end about 1/2 to 1 inch into the anal canal.
+Place the child face down on a flat surface or lap.
+Spread the buttocks and insert the bulb end about 1/2 to 1 inch (1 to 2.5 centimeters) into the anal canal.
 Be careful not to insert it too far.
 Struggling can push the thermometer in further.
 Remove after 3 minutes or when the device beeps.

-- Armpit -- place the thermometer in the armpit, with the arm pressed against the body.
+- Armpit: Place the thermometer in the armpit.
+Press the arm pressed against the body.
 Wait for 5 minutes before reading.

 Plastic strip thermometers change color to show the temperature.
 This method is the least accurate.

-- Place the strip on the forehead and read it after 1 minute while the strip is in place.
+- Place the strip on the forehead.
+Read it after 1 minute while the strip is in place.